FrightFest Bites 2022: Quick Read Reviews – Who Invited Them, The Eyes Below, Raven’s Hollow, Everyone Forgot, Mean Spirited and Do Not Disturb.

 FrightFest Bites 2022 – Who Invited Them arrives on Shudder on the 1st of September.

-With his debut feature, director Duncan Birmingham combines sharp comedy with a spiralling sense of unease as Tom and Sasha make themselves comfy in a home they weren’t invited to enter.
-Here Birmingham plays with his audience’s expectations as he encourages us to guess the mysterious couple’s motives while constantly throwing in curve balls.
-The result is a delightful mix of the classic home invasion thriller and the comedic discomfort of Mike Leigh’s Abigail’s Party.
-Like in Leigh’s play, themes of class conflict, rocky relationships and social standing sit at the heart of Adam, Margo, Tom and Sasha’s conversations as the night spirals out of control.
+Director Duncan Birmingham combines sharp comedy with a spiralling sense of unease in an assured feature directorial debut.
+Birmingham delights in playing with audience expectations as he slowly builds his cat-and-mouse game, resulting in a delightful mix of home invasion horror and Mike Leigh’s Abigail’s Party.
+Like Leigh’s play, themes of class conflict, rocky relationships and social standing sit at the heart of Adam, Margo, Tom and Sasha’s conversations as the night spirals out of control, but unlike Abigail’s fractured night in the suburbs, Adam and Margo’s evening is about to sink into abject horror.

 READ MORE: WRECK (FIRST LOOK)